Insecure Deserialization

 To grasp the implications of insecure deserialization, it’s essential to understand how attackers can exploit this vulnerability.
 The process typically involves several steps:

-1. Injection of Malicious Data: An attacker crafts a payload that, when deserialized, will execute arbitrary code or alter the application’s state.
+Injection of Malicious Data: An attacker crafts a payload that, when deserialized, executes arbitrary code or alters the application’s state.
 This payload is then sent to the application.

-2. Deserialization Process: The application, upon receiving the data, deserializes it without validating its integrity.
+Deserialization Process: Upon receiving the data, the application deserializes it without validating its integrity.
 This means it unwittingly processes the malicious payload.

 Attack Scenarios

-2. Denial of Service (DoS): By sending crafted payloads that cause the application to consume excessive resources or lead to crashes, attackers can disrupt service availability.
+Denial of Service (DoS): Attackers can disrupt service availability by sending crafted payloads that cause the application to consume excessive resources or lead to crashes.

 Real-World Examples